Agriculture in Lebanon: Current challenges

 The country's focus on the banking sector, real estate market and a fixed Lebanese pound as a post war reconstruction strategy, led the government to not invest in the sector and its development.
 The state has favored the services sector over the productive sector, resulting in some major challenges in local agriculture: heavy use of traditional techniques for agriculture by farmers, high dependence on imports from seeds to pesticides and fertilizers, most inputs are imported.
 A major dependence of Lebanese landowners on foreign labor, namely Syrian refugees working informally, is also a challenge which came as a result of the lack of importance and investment given to the sector.

-The informality of the sector constitutes an impediment in the development of the Lebanese agriculture.
-Lebanese and as well as Syrian farmers in the sector work informally, the agriculture work is unregulated, therefore there is so legal definition for farmer as a form of business.
-This absence of legal definition, implies the lack of social security such as pensions or healthcare.
-The inequitable system which thus is established as a result, favors exploitation of agriculture workers and clientelist relationships dominated by a few influential people who control access to opportunities, lands and resources.
-Government statistics does not include informal workers, male or female.

 Farmers do not have a financial institution to provide them with credit.
 Suppliers, filled this gap for farmers and became their first and main source of credit, by supplying them with the inputs they need to harvest.
 These suppliers have created an unsustainable and excess use of inputs resulting in a huge dependency of farmers to the imported goods suppliers provide them with.
 The Lebanese pound being volatile, and with its devaluation in comparison with the dollars, makes it difficult for farmers currently to be able to access these credits.
 They are unable to generate an income in dollars to buy the input, which are imported, thus priced in dollars.
 Farmers now, buy less inputs, which result in poor harvest quality, less harvest output and a poor profit for farmers in the Lebanese pounds.

-Selling to markets through middlemen is the standard way for farmers to sell their output.
-This form of business puts the farmer in an imbalanced power relationship with the middleman.
-Middlemen buy farmers' output much less than it is worth and sell it for more than it is worth.
-Even if farmers lose in this relationship, they are dependent on the wholesale market dominated by the middlemen.